-10 Indeed, Noerr-Pennington, the constitutional doctrine underlying anti-SLAPP procedure, protects the rights of businesses as well as individuals to petition and lobby government agencies regarding matters of commercial and financial concern.
+Indeed, Noerr-Pennington, the constitutional doctrine underlying anti-SLAPP procedure, protects the rights of businesses as well as individuals to petition and lobby government agencies regarding matters of commercial and financial concern.
 (Ludwig, supra, 37 Cal.App.4th at p.
-21; see discussion of Noerr-Pennington above.)
+21; see Noerr-Pennington doctrine discussed above.)

 - (1) The action does not seek any greater relief than or different from a relief sought for the general public or a class which the plaintiff is a member.
 (Claims for attorneys' fees, costs or penalties do not constitute greater or different relief.) - (2) The action, if successful, would enforce an important right affecting the public interest, and would confer a significant benefit whether pecuniary or nonpecuniary, on the general public or a large class of persons.
-And . . . - (3) Private enforcement is necessary and places a disproportion financial burden on the plaintiff in relation to the plaintiff's stake in the matter.
+And ... - (3) Private enforcement is necessary and places a disproportionate financial burden on the plaintiff in relation to the plaintiff's stake in the matter.

 There's more.
 Certain defendants are not subject to either exception.
-In other words, these defendants may continue to rely upon section 425.16's screening procedure to defend suits affecting their First Amendment rights: (1) members of the news media and authors, (2) any person or entity engaged in dramatic, literary, musical, political or artistic work, including motion pictures, television and news media; and (3) a non-profit organization receiving more than 50% of its annual revenues from government sources.
-(Code Civ.
-Proc., § 425.17, subd. (d)).
+In other words, these defendants may continue to rely upon section 425.16's screening procedure to defend suits affecting their First Amendment rights: (1) members of the news media and authors, (2) any person or entity engaged in dramatic, literary, musical, political or artistic work, including motion pictures, television and news media; and (3) a non-profit organization receiving over 50% of annual revenues from government sources. (§ 425.17, subd. (d).)

 Confused?
-Apparently, so were some of those who promoted the bill and voted for it.
-According to Kevin Baker, consultant and lawyer for the Assembly Judiciary Committee, "this is the legal equivalent of a quadratic equation . . .
+So were some of those who promoted the bill.
+According to Kevin Baker, consultant for the Assembly Judiciary Committee, "this is the legal equivalent of a quadratic equation ...
 You've got an anti-SLAPP by a plaintiff against a defendant being excepted from exemptions.
 It's easy to get lost."
-(Rapittoni, Think of It As An Easy Quadratic Equation, S.F.
-DAILY JOURNAL (July 17, 2003) Reporter's Notebook.)
+(Think of It As An Easy Quadratic Equation, S.F.
+Daily Journal (July 17, 2003) (Quadratic Equation) at p.
+20.)

 But is it Constitutional?
 The first part of the "quadratic equation" is easy enough to follow.
 The two exceptions - subdivisions (b) and (c) - ostensibly overturn cases applying the anti-SLAPP statute in cases involving "commercial speech" or to defend against UCL representative actions that threaten to interfere with the defendant's right to free speech.
 (See, e.g., DuPont Merck Pharmaceutical Co. v.
 Superior Court (2000) 78 Cal.App.4th 562; Original Intent, supra, L.A.
-DAILY JOURNAL (Dec.
+Daily Journal (Dec.
 3, 2003) at p.
 6.)

 Recently, there has been lively constitutional debate regarding the protection that should be afforded to so-called "commercial speech."
 The California Supreme Court recently held in Kasky v.
-Nike, Inc. (2002) 27 Cal.4th 939, 969 (Nike), that commercial speech does not enjoy the same level of constitutional protection as other First Amendment speech: "Commercial speech, because it is more readily verifiable by its speaker and more hardy than non-commercial speech, can be effectively regulated to suppress false and actually or inherently misleading messages without undue risk of chilling public debate."
+Nike, Inc. (2002) 27 Cal.4th 939, 969 (Nike), that commercial speech does not enjoy the same level of constitutional protection as other First Amendment speech: "Commercial speech, because it is more readily verifiable by its speaker and more hardy than non-commercial speech, can be effectively regulated to suppress false, inherently misleading messages without undue risk of chilling public debate."
 (Id. at p.
-969.)11
+969.)9

-11 Prior California cases similarly concluded that, "Criticism of commercial conduct does not deserve the special protection of the actual malice test.
-Balancing one individual's limited First Amendment interest against another's reputation interest, we conclude that a person in the business world advertising his wares does not
+9 Prior California cases similarly concluded that, "Criticism of commercial conduct does not deserve the special protection of the actual malice test.
+Balancing one individual's limited First Amendment interest against another's reputation interest, we conclude that a person in the business world advertising his wares does not necessarily become part of an existing public controversy."
+(Vegod Corp. v.
+American Broadcasting Cos., Inc. (1979) 25 Cal.3d 763, 770.)
+By contrast, political speech about a public controversy is governed by the actual malice standard.
+(Ibid.)